 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-Delicious lemon cupcakes with a zesty syrup drizzle to keep them moist and a swirl of marbled, lemon buttercream.
+If you want an easy bake which is sweet and tangy, these Gluten Free Lemon Drizzle Cupcakes are perfect!
+Delicious, gluten free lemon cupcakes with a zesty syrup drizzle to keep them moist and a swirl of marbled, lemon buttercream.

 These gluten free lemon drizzle cupcakes are a citrus-lovers dream and perfect for baking some sunshine into your life.